Calculus rules for proximal {\epsilon}-subdifferentials and inexact proximity operators for weakly convex functions: Conclusions

 \section{Conclusions}

 We discussed inexact proximal operators (in the sense of Def. \ref{def:eps_prox}) for weakly convex functions defined on Hilbert spaces and their relationships to proximal $\varepsilon\text{-}$subdifferentials.
 We highlighted the main differences and similarities with the fully convex settings.
 An important feature of the obtained results is that in Prop. \ref{cor:eps:prox:2} and Prop. \ref{cor:proxsub} we are able to control the moduli of proximal $\varepsilon\text{-}$subdifferentiability of $f$ (in relation to the moduli of weak convexity).
-Such result could contribute to the convergence analysis of proximal algorithms for solving optimization problems containing weakly convex functions.\\
+Our analysis provides tools to study the convergence of inexact proximal algorithms in which the proximal step is taken on a weakly convex function. \\

 {\textbf{Acknowledgments} This work has been supported by the ITN-ETN project TraDE-OPT funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 861137.
 This work represents only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains.}